-- Be cognizant of and carry out all applicable Department Policy and Procedures.
+- 1. Be cognizant of and carry out all applicable Department Policy and Procedures.
 Conduct bookings in accordance with Policy, Procedure, applicable Directives and Standing Orders. - 2.
-Perform an operations check and inventory of all equipment assigned to the Post, prior to relieving the previous Intake Officer. - Conduct visual inspections of the Special Handling Cells, e.g. holding, intoxication and safety cells, and prior to relieving the previous Intake Officer. - Compute the release time for inmates being detained for intoxication purposes.
+Perform an operations check and inventory of all equipment assigned to the Post, prior to relieving the previous Intake Officer. - Conduct visual inspections of the Special Handling Cells, e.g. holding, intoxication and safety cells, and prior to relieving the previous Intake Officer. - 4.
+Compute the release time for inmates being detained for intoxication purposes.
 Perform the release procedures for persons detained for intoxication only; assist in the re-housing of inmates that have additional charges or holds. - 5.
 Assess the state of sobriety of all persons detained for intoxication, at intake and at time of release. - 6.
 Conduct safety checks on all persons detained in the Special Observation (safety) Cell at least twice every 30 minutes.
+Document these checks using the Guardian device.